technoheman/hemanshubhojak.com/_posts/2018/2018-07-26-custom-domain-in-asp.net-core-kestrel.md

 # Run

 Run the project now and it should work on your custom domain locally.
-Sometimes the browsers cache the DNS for sometime, in which case it may not work right away.
+Browser usually cache the DNS for sometime, in which case it may not work right away.
 Give it about 5 mins and try again and it should work.
 If not try searching online, ways to flush cache of the browser you use.